Vishalghyv/commerce_fraud-8.x/README.md

     - Change order status depending on Fraud level
     - Increase Fraud Score if Order has X products
     - Increase Fraud Score if User IP in Selected Countries (must have `ip2country` module installed)
-    - Increase Fraud Score to Orders with PO Box
+    - Increase Fraud Score for Orders with PO Box
-    - Increase Fraud Score to expensive Orders
+    - Increase Fraud Score for expensive Orders
-    - Increase Fraud Score to Orders placed within X minutes
+    - Increase Fraud Score for Orders placed within X minutes

 The Rules actions will increase the fraud score on the provided `commerce_order`.
 This counter is an integer that the "Reset the fraud